codingwatermelon/codingwatermelon.github.io/_posts/2021-05-06-how-to-make-a-discord-bot.md

       TODO Add more content for how to get to this point??

 4. Install dependencies

-    (TODO Add content)
+    - I created a script to install the dependencies needed for this project
+    {% highlight shell %}
+    # Allow your user to sudo (where "pi" is your user)
+    sudo usermod -aG sudo pi

+    # Update Raspberry Pi OS and software
+    sudo apt upgrade
+    sudo apt update

+    # Get docker install script and run it
+    curl -fsSL https://get.docker.com -o get-docker.sh
+    sudo sh get-docker.sh

+    # Allow the docker user to sudo
+    sudo usermod -aG docker pi

+    # Install bot media watchdog tools (used in script 'watchmediadir.sh')
+    sudo apt install inotify-tools

+    # Install text-to-speech (TTS) processor
+    sudo apt install espeak
+    {% endhighlight %}

 5. Pull my scripts to process files

     - These scripts exist on the Raspberry Pi rather than within the Docker container.
     - [This script](insert script) is used to start the Docker container upon reboot.
     - [This script](insert script) is used to monitor a directory for new files created by the app.
 This will look for .mp3 files created by the !play and !save commands as well as .txt files created by the !tts command and process them accordingly.
 It will also queue them if people request multiple songs or tts.
-    - These scripts will need to be run automatically, so I made them into systemd services to run upon reboot.
+    - These scripts will need to be run automatically, so I made cronjob tasks to start them in the morning.

-    - (TODO Add section for creating systemd services)
-    - (TODO Add comments to scripts)

 ---

 ### Conclusion